takaokakegawa-meridian/ThermalFaceID_dist/README.md

 - Camera stand/mount
 - 3D printed board for this set up (provided file)

 For this set up, we have generated a custom board to mount both the visual/thermal cameras with their boards.
-This board can be 3D-printed using the file: **[ENTER FILENAME HERE]**.
+This board can be 3D-printed using the file: `3dmountprint.stl`.
 The board is to be mounted on the camera stand.

 <p align="center">